-Sexual abstinence is the only 100% effective way of avoiding STIs and unplanned pregnancies.
+Sexual abstinence, or not engaging in sex, is the only 100% effective way of avoiding STIs and unplanned pregnancies.
 Abstinence is an acceptable practice among college students and is supported at SHSU.

-However, some students will not choose abstinence and will engage in sexual activity.
+Some students, however, will make the decision to engage in sexual activity.
 For these students, we encourage them to take certain steps to reduce the probability of STIs, unplanned pregnancies, and other possible consequences of sexual activity.
 These steps include:

 - Use protection Always use protection if you are sexually active.
-Proper use of LATEX condoms containing spermicidal lubricant reduces the risk for STIs and unplanned pregnancies.
+Proper use of condoms containing spermicidal lubricant reduces the risk for STIs and unplanned pregnancies.
 Please note that condoms reduce, but do not eliminate the risk.
-FREE condoms are available at the on-campus pharmacy located in the Student Health Center and at the Office of Health Promotion located in the Lee Drain Annex building. - 2.
-Limit the number of sexual partners.
-A mutually monogamous relationship between two uninfected people reduces the risk of contracting an STD.
-However, protection should still be used. - 3.
-Do not pressure someone into having sex and do not allow someone to pressure you.
-Having sex with someone that has not or cannot give consent is a criminal offense. - 4.
-Avoid all drugs.
-Alcohol and other drugs affect your judgment and reduce your inhibitions making it more likely that one will make unwise choices. - 5.
-THINK OF THE CONSEQUENCES OF YOUR ACTIONS!
-A bad decision regarding sexual activity could leave you dealing with an STI, unplanned pregnancy, legal problems, and/or regrets. - 6.
-Get Tested!
+FREE condoms are available at the on-campus pharmacy located in the Student Health Center. - Limit the number of sexual partners.
+A mutually monogamous relationship between two uninfected people reduces the risk of contracting an STI.
+However, protection should still be used.

+- Do not pressure someone into having sex and do not allow someone to pressure you.
+Having sex with someone that has not or cannot give consent is a criminal offense. - Avoid all drugs.
+Alcohol and other drugs affect your judgment and reduce your inhibitions making it more likely that one will make unwise choices.
+Consent to have sex also cannot be given from someone who is under the influence of alcohol and/or drugs. - THINK OF THE CONSEQUENCES OF YOUR ACTIONS!
+A bad decision regarding sexual activity could leave you dealing with an STI, unplanned pregnancy, legal problems, and/or regrets. - Get Tested!
 It is important to know your status.
 STI testing is recommended for those who have engaged in ANY form of sexual activity.
 In addition to getting tested, talk to your partner about STIs before you make a decision regarding sexual activity.
 Learn about your partner's past behaviors (sex and drug use), and consider the consequences and risks to your health if you choose to engage in sexual activity.
 Ask your partner if they have recently been tested for STIs including HIV; if not encourage them to do so.

-Remember that abstaining from sexual activity is the only 100% effective way to avoid STDs and unplanned pregnancies.
+Remember that abstaining from sexual activity is the only 100% effective way to avoid STIs and unplanned pregnancies.
 However, if you make the decision to have sex, take control of your health, get tested and know your status.
-For further information on STD testing, contact the Health Center at (936) 294-1805.
+For further information on STI testing, contact the Health Center.